 Karolinska Institutet signed a collaboration agreement with MD Anderson Cancer Center, Houston Texas, USA in May 2013 and thus became a Sister Institution to MD Anderson.
-The agreement was renewed in May 2018 after the end of the first successfull 5-year period.
+The agreement was renewed in May 2018 after the end of the first successful 5-year period.

 MD Anderson Cancer Center is a top-ranked comprehensive cancer center in the United States.
 The Sister Institution Agreement with MD Anderson Cancer Center includes KI in the largest network of cancer institutions collaborating with the joint goal to end cancer.

 Cancer Research KI administers the collaborative efforts with MD Anderson and Johanna Furuhjelm serves as Alliance Director and contact point at KI.

 - Collaborative grants through the SINF (Sister Institution Network Fund) funding mechanism.
 The KI-MDACC Collaborative grants/ SINF have been announced yearly since 2013 and so far nine projects have received funding (funding of the KI partner by Cancer Research KI).

 - Annual GAP conference (Global Academic Programs).
 The conference is held odd years at MD Anderson in Houston Texas and even years hosted abroad at a Sister Institution.
 KI/StratCan has participated in the meetings annually since 2013 and Karolinska Institutet & University Hospital were proud hosts of the GAP 2018 conference in Stockholm, May 2018, with 900+ participants from 38 countries.